Skip to Main Content

 Overview

-Even though the law does not say exactly how to change the gender marker on your birth certificate, we have compiled information below to guide you through the process.
-You will also find information to change the gender marker on other identity documents.
+Even though the law does not exactly say how to get a court order to change your gender marker, we have compiled information below to guide you through the process.

 Obtaining a Court Order